johnbarhorst/blog/blog_pages/Animated_Dial.md

 const angle = getAngle({ centerX, centerY, oldX, oldY, mouseX, mouseY });
 ```

+Finding the center of an element seems like it could be a useful tool in other places.
+So I've abstracted it into it's own hook.
+You can read about that [here](Animated_Dial).

 By utilizing the getAngle function, we now have a positive or negative float that shows how far and in what direction the mouse has moved, relative to the center of our element.
-Negative values indicate counterclockwise, while positive indicate a clockwise pan motion.
+Negative values indicate counterclockwise, while positive values indicate a clockwise pan motion.

 We can further simplify the value into a 1, 0 or a -1 using `Math.sign();`.